Letter

 get there.
 I received an email later telling me that they were successful in

-finding the cemetery and were appreciative of my work in helping them locate
+finding the cemetery and were appreciative of my work

-it.
-That, friends, are when the rewards flow in.
+in helping them locate it.
+That, friends, are when the

 On